AI Cross-Validation

 State Persistenceβ

-- Correction mode settings are saved to local storage
+- AI cross-validation settings are saved to local storage

 - Settings are automatically restored when switching tasks